foobar-undefined/the_blip/README.md

 # Description:

 The Blip is a website that allows you to search thru the multiverse of heroes with the Marvel and SuperHero API.
-This application lets you see a collection of comics and heroes from a different events and stories.
-Along with the SuperHero API the user can see more information from their characters such as biography, other alias even character stats.
-A key feature is any user can assemble their own team of heroes or villains.
+This application lets you see a collection of comics and heroes from different events and stories.
+Along with the SuperHero API the user can see more information from their characters such as biography, other alias, and even character stats.
+A key feature of this application is any user can assemble their very own team of heroes or villains.

 ## Project proposal:
 [Trello](https://trello.com/b/QgbdeUtP/project-management)